bryangunther01/inholland-vitality-android/README.md

 # Welcome the the MyVitality Android App
 This application is part of a vitality program of Inholland Alkmaar.
+The application is written in kotlin.
 ## Project setup
 Clone this repository and import into **Android Studio**, hit **Run**.
 ## Understanding the Application Structure